cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-checkout-manager/readme.txt

 == Screenshots ==

-1. Customise or add additional fields to your Checkout screen.
+1. Customize or add additional fields to your checkout screen.

 2. New Checkout fields appear in the Order Summary.